ferrod20/taggingTools/README.md

 ##Files splitter:
 This tool splits a file in several parts, preserving sentences.
-Optionally generates the complementary file of each part extracted.
+Optionally generates the complementary file for each extracted part.

 ###Command:
 ```